 Resolving disputes – why us?

-In addition to Joseph’s legal background (Bachelor of Laws from University of Western Australia, Grad Cert in Air & Space Law from the McGill University Institute of Air & Space Law, Montreal, plus a Grad Dip of Legal Practice from the College of Law), his qualifications include a bachelors degree majoring in Psychology from the University of Western Australia.
+In addition to Joseph’s legal background (Bachelor of Laws from University of Western Australia, Grad Cert in Air & Space Law from the McGill University Institute of Air & Space Law, Montreal, plus a Grad Dip of Legal Practice from the College of Law), his qualifications include a Bachelors Degree majoring in Psychology from the University of Western Australia.

-Joseph has undertaken Nationally Accredited Mediator Training through the College of Law and is in the process of seeking accreditation.
 He is an accomplished communicator having presented to audiences of lawyers, policy makers and aviators worldwide on topics of international aviation legal importance, as well as regularly being sought for media comment on all platforms.

 His combination of technical aviation legal and policy knowledge, considerable experience advocating for and empathetically assisting clients affected adversely by and through aviation incidents and accidents, such as pilots, passengers, and their next of kin following deaths, uniquely places him to sensitively and competently assist in the expedient delivery of mediation services to the broader aviation community.